Law enforcement searching for suspect after officer shot in Abbeville

 ABBEVILLE - Police are searching for a suspect wanted in connection with an overnight officer-involved shooting in Abbeville.

 According to KATC, a female officer was shot while conducting a traffic stop.
 The incident happened in the 600 block of North Gertrude Street.
-Police say the suspect shot the officer twice then fled the scene.
+State police later identified the suspect as 29-year-old Nahshon Ishmael Brooks.

+Authorities say Brooks shot the officer twice then fled the scene.
 Officials say the officer was airlifted to the hospital in stable condition.

-State police were contacted by the Abbeville Police Department shortly before 8 p.m. to help assist with the shooting.
+Brooks is wanted for attempted second-degree murder, carrying a firearm by a convicted felon, and possession of a firearm in a firearm free zone.

 More News